Choose another writer in this calendar:

 in Mexico, where Porter worked as a journalist and

-teacher of Indian children in Xochimilco, she became involved in revolutionary politics, but
+teacher of Indian children in Xochimilco, she became involved in

 following the assassination of Pancho Villa, she ended her flirtation